gulam101/FizzBuzz/README.md

 In this development phrase, I had completed the application but was finishing off the Readme.

 - Date: 1/12/20
-- Changes: Recreated Soultion to FizzBuzz
+- Changes: Recreated Solution to FizzBuzz

 I recreated this project and had no problems.
 I simply remembered how to create this project and because I have done it a few times before, I didn't have any problem doing it again.

 - Date: 13/07/19
-- Changes: Created Soultion to FizzBuzz
+- Changes: Created Solution to FizzBuzz

-This project was first created at this date, however I had a problem with my GitHub so I decided that I would remove this project and recreate it again.
+This project was first created at this date; however, I had a problem with my GitHub so I decided that I would remove this project and recreate it again.

 ### Resources
 - https://www.youtube.com/watch?v=VzwoCI5UQTI&t=453s (Video)